Toghrul: Death

-He died after Temujin attacked the Keraits by surprise.
-8000 Mongol horsemen faced Keraits for three days but eventually Kerait surrendered.
+He died after Temüjin attacked the Keraites by surprise.
+8,000 Mongol horsemen faced Keraites for three days but eventually Kerait surrendered.
 Toghrul fled to Tayang Khan but was killed by a Naiman soldier named Qori Sübeči who did not recognize him.
-The majority of the Keraits allied themselves with Temujin.
-Toghrul's head was later noticed by Tayang who was panicked and then stepped on it, crushing it.
+The majority of the Keraites allied themselves with Temüjin.
+Toghrul's head was later noticed by Tayang, who was panicked and then stepped on it, crushing it.

 Family

 He was married to a Khitan woman and had at least two sons – Ilga Senggüm and Uyku.
 According to Jami' al-Tawarikh, Doquz Khatun was a daughter of Uyku.

 Legacy

 Starting from 15th century, Torghut nobles claimed descent from Toghrul.